KIDY: Expansion to Abilene

 KIDY became the source of Fox programming in the Abilene market when it built a translator in February 1991.
 On that date, it was added to the major cable system in Abilene.
 Until then, some Fox programs were aired on a secondary basis by KTXS-TV.
 The wife of one of KIDY's owners, doing business as Star Broadcasting, then filed in 1995 to build a full-power station in Abilene on channel 15.
 Four applications were received in total for channel 15, but because the Telecommunications Act of 1996 and subsequent amendments shifted all new commercial broadcast stations to being awarded in auctions, the four parties then were ordered to bid on the allotment.
-That never came to pass, as the Federal Communications Commission (FCC) approved a settlement agreement clearing the way for the Star Broadcasting application in 1999.
+That never came to pass, as the FCC approved a settlement agreement clearing the way for the Star Broadcasting application in 1999.

 A final construction permit for channel 15 was issued on June 15, 2000, but the call letters KXVA had already been announced, as had been the programming plan: to move Fox to the new full-power station and convert the low-power outlet into a UPN affiliate.
 KXVA began broadcasting on January 18, 2001.

-Bayou City, London, and Tegna ownership
+Bayou City, London, Tegna and Nexstar ownership

 In 2008, Bayou City Broadcasting acquired Sage's remaining broadcast properties—KIDY, KXVA, and associated translators.
 Under Bayou City, KIDY and KXVA began simulcasting the 9 p.m. newscast of KABB, the Fox affiliate in San Antonio.
 In 2012, Bayou City sold KIDY and KXVA to London Broadcasting Company so that company president DuJuan McCoy could refocus on markets larger than Abilene and San Angelo.
 Under London, KIDY moved from its Irving Street location to a former bank building on Chadbourne Street.
 The new space was necessary to permit the expansion of KIDY–KXVA's news effort from inserts into KABB news simulcasts to separate local news programs beginning in January 2014.

 KIDY and KXVA were purchased by the Gannett Company in 2014.
 Gannett's print and broadcast divisions split in 2015, with the latter taking the corporate name of Tegna Inc. After the split, in October 2015, the stations debuted a morning news program from 5:30 to 8 a.m., Wake Up West Texas.
 By late 2023, the morning newscast had been dropped, and KIDY and KXVA aired a half-hour 6 p.m. newscast and an hour-long newscast at 9 p.m., both on weeknights only.
-The stations fall under the same general manager as KWES-TV in Odessa.
+The stations fell under the same general manager as KWES-TV in Odessa.

+Nexstar Media Group—which in San Angelo owned KLST and operated KSAN-TV—acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented KIDY from being integrated into KLST and KSAN.